shadowaxe99/sprotsagent/README.md

 # SprotsAgent

-This is a Python-based sports agent script.
+SprotsAgent is a Python-based sports agent script.
 The script acts as a virtual sports agent, automating tasks related to player management, contract negotiation, performance tracking, communication via email and text messaging, social media networking (specifically LinkedIn), and issuing media comments.
 The sports agent script aims to streamline and automate various tasks typically performed by a sports agent.

 ## Technologies